Landing at Humlebæk

-The Landing at Humlebæk took place on August 4, 1700, in the Swedish invasion of Denmark during the Great Northern War 1700-1721.
+The Landing at Humlebæk took place on August 4, 1700, in the Swedish invasion of Denmark during the Great Northern War 1700–1721.
 It was the first offensive during the war by the Swedish army, and it was directly led by Charles XII of Sweden commanding the right flank and Arvid Horn together with Carl Gustav Rehnskiöld at the left.
-The Swedes were victorious and utterly routed the Danish forces led by Jens Rostgaard.
+The Swedes were victorious and routed the Danish forces led by Jens Rostgaard.

 Background

 The Swedish king Charles XI had died in 1697.
 Sweden's competitors, Russia, Denmark-Norway and Saxony-Poland–Lithuania, tried to exploit this by forming a coalition in order to regain their earlier losses.
 Denmark wanted to reclaim territory lost in the Second Northern War, Russia to get a port to the Baltic Sea, and Saxony–Poland–Lithuania to take back Livonia.
 This, they supposed, could be easily achieved against the new and inexperienced Swedish king, Charles XII.

 However, this new threat Charles had to deal with was averted during the first years of the war due to surprising movements made by the Swedish king's troops, one of them being the landing on Humlebæk, an invasion of Denmark with the aim of capturing Copenhagen undertaken in reaction to the Danish attack on Holstein-Gottorp.